rodrigosetti/biotopia/README.md

                             Whether or not to wrap the environment vertically --wrap-horizontally, -wh
-                            Whether or not to wrap the environment horizontally
+                            Whether or not to wrap the environment horizontally --auto-restart, -r    Whether or not to restart simulation if population reaches zero

 ## In simulation commands